Windows Authentication for Subversion

 Single sign-on.
 Users' Windows credentials are automatically used to access VisualSVN Server, saving them the hassle of additional authentication steps.

 Two-factor authentication.
-Compatibility with two-factor authentication systems (e.g. smart cards) ensures that VisualSVN Server is easily integrated to a secure enterprise environment.
+Compatibility with two-factor authentication systems (e.g. smart cards) ensures that VisualSVN Server can be easily integrated into a secure enterprise environment.